EchterAlsFake/PHUB/README.md

 PH features, such as video searching, account features, video downloading, and more.

 > [!WARNING]
-> This project is probably against Pornhub TOS.
-Use at your own risks.
+> This project is against PornHub's Terms of Services.
+Redistributing copyright protected content is a crime under DMCA.
+> Usage of this API is intended for **PRIVATE** non-commercial purposes only.
+We are not responsible for damages caused by
+> this project.
+Please use it responsibly to ensure the continued development for everyone!

 # Installation